Academic Scholarships and Financial Aid Programs

 This Scholarship is annually funded by Trustee Chet Opalka and Karen Opalka for RSC elementary education and SCA art students entering Sage that have graduated from Averill Park High School.

-Students who enter Russell Sage College that are 25 or older are eligible to receive the Upton Scholarships of $3000.
+Female students who enter Russell Sage College that are 25 or older are eligible to receive the Upton Scholarships of $3000.
 This scholarship is renewable as long as the student maintains full time status and remains in good academic standing This scholarship can be combined with other merit scholarships.